 Is it Illegal to Take a Picture of Someone and Post it on the Internet in Utah?

 In a world dominated by smartphones, cameras are more ubiquitous than ever before.
 In fact, almost every person you pass on the street has a high-quality camera right in the palm of their hand.
 This compact, lightweight technology makes it easy to take photos without being noticed – and to instantly upload the images to countless popular apps and websites.
 Some have embraced this technology, while others say it merely enables the invasion of privacy.
 The question is, what does the law have to say?
 Is it legal to take a photo of someone and post it on the internet, or is sharing somebody’s photo online a crime in Utah?
-Salt Lake City defense lawyer Darwin Overson explains Utah’s laws on invasion of privacy, “revenge porn,” and distributing photos of minors online.
+Salt Lake City criminal defense lawyer Darwin Overson explains Utah’s laws on invasion of privacy, “revenge porn,” and distributing photos of minors online.

 Is it Legal to Photograph Someone in Public?

 Generally speaking, it is legal to photograph somebody in a public place, such as a public park or city street.
 In these public areas, people have relatively little “reasonable expectation of privacy” as compared to being in the home.
 However, many places which are commonly thought of as “public” – including theatres, amusement parks, and malls – are in fact privately owned.
 Many property owners limit or completely prohibit photography on the premises, varying from business to business.

 Is it Illegal to Post Pictures of Someone Online without Their Consent?

 In a time where most of us are addicted to photo-sharing apps like Facebook, Snapchat, and Instagram, you might not think twice about uploading a photograph of a stranger online.
 But before you click that “share” button, consider this: posting a picture of someone online without their permission could get you into legal trouble.
 Depending on the nature of the image, you could even be charged with a felony.